ingowald/cudaKDTree/README.md

        float pos_z, nor_z;
     };

-and then ask the builder to build a kd-tree over an array of such `my_data`s.
+and then ask the builder to build a k-d tree over an array of such `my_data`s.
 In that case, the _logical_ point type would be a `float3` (because the tree would be built over what is logically 3-dimensional floating point data points), but the `node_t would be tihs `my_data`.